Assetz Capital Review

 Yes, it was released the week of December 18th, 2017.

 How Much Interest Does Assetz Capital Pay Lenders?

 Annual gross return rates range from 5.5% to 18%, depending on the risk level and loan type.
 Interest rates have recently fallen recently and the new norm for new loans will be between 6.5% and 10% range.
-I am still able to buy secondary market loans that pay 10%+ but they are becoming scarcer as rates fall and lender demand increases.
+The secondary market still offers loans that pay 10%+ but they are becoming scarcer as rates fall and lender demand increases.

 Is Interest Accrued Immediately Or When the Loan Starts?

-On new loans, interest accrues once the money is received (drawn down) by the borrower.
-On secondary market loans, interest accrues once the loan is allocated.
-On the autoinvest account accounts, interest accrues once your money is deployed.
-Interest accrues as soon as your money is matched to a loan.
+On new loans, interest accrues once the money is issued (aka drawn down) to the borrower.
+On secondary market loans, interest accrues once the loan is purchased and allocated.
+On the auto-invest accounts, interest accrues once your money is deployed.

 When Is Interest Paid?